About This Listing

-Please Note: Check in is at 3 PM and checkout is at 12 noon.
-Generally, we allow guests to drop off their luggage whenever is most convenient for them and store their luggage in the house until they leave.
+Please Note: Check in is at 3 PM and check out is at 12 noon.
 Please be aware that room access, amenities, bike access and house keys may not be available until 3 PM on your scheduled arrival date or after noon on your scheduled departure date.
-If you plan to drop your bags off before check-in or leave them after check-out please verify that we can accommodate these needs before doing so.
+If you plan to drop your bags off before check-in or leave them after check-out please verify that we can accommodate these needs.
 If early check-in or late check-out is critical to your booking please inquire about it before you book!

 We're a couple that enjoys running, biking, traveling, drinking wine, debating the relative merits of nearby restaurants, going to shows, etc. Bryan's a 27-year-old PhD candidate, musician and who landed in NOLA after a stint in NYC, and I'm 34-year-old journalist from Baton Rouge, Louisiana.
 You might find him at his anarchist book club or wandering through Colombia.
 You would probably find me in the newsroom on deadline or on the porch in a book.
 Bryan is a pretty excellent cook, so you should make him make you something (he's always happy to bust out the iron skillet).
 Oh yeah, and we don't eat meat but don't care if you do.

 A basic, no-frills workout spot, open 24/7.
 Theres weight machines, treadmills, boot camp classes and a spot to shower.Chartres St New Orleans LA 70117